 Hover to see how factors connect to Attention.
 Then click connected factors to explore strategies related to multiple factors.

-Attention is the ability to focus on what is important and ignore extra stimuli.
+Attention is the ability to focus on a specific task without being distracted.
 Attention helps students become better problem-solvers by allowing them to focus on and thoughtfully practice their developing math skills.

-Content that is provided in clear, short chunks can support students' Working Memory.
+Providing clear, short instructions can support learners' Working Memory.